caktus/guidebook/docs/services/new-relic.md

     We have multiple subaccounts, some of which are free and some of which cost money to use, so make sure you first select the correct subaccount.
 Log in to New Relic and click on the dropdown menu in the upper right corner.
-Use the \'Switch account\' submenu to choose your subaccount.
-Once you have switched to your subaccount, go back to the dropdown menu and click on \'Account settings\'.
+Use the 'Switch account' submenu to choose your subaccount.
+Once you have switched to your subaccount, go back to the dropdown menu and click on 'Account settings'.
 The license key will be listed on that page.
-If you don\'t have access to New Relic or are unsure of which New Relic subaccount to use, create a [support
+If you don't have access to New Relic or are unsure of which New Relic subaccount to use, create a [support
     request](https://caktus.atlassian.net/servicedesk/customer/portal/3)